 The National Association of State Foresters Foundation, in partnership with the USDA Forest Service Deputy Chief for State and Private Forestry, offers a fellowship for a state forester or senior manager from a state forest agency to attend the program for Senior Executives in state and local government at Harvard University.
 The fellowship is a three-week session focused on exercising leadership and uses a case study approach in designing solutions to real life problems.
 Participants gain expertise in strategy and political management, creating public value, negotiation, crisis management, financial stewardship and internal capacity and performance management.

-Each year the Foundation awards a photo fellowship to an aspiring photographer.
-The fellow takes pictures in five states, including at least one from each region.
-The photos focus on telling the story of forestry in those area of the country and are used throughout the following year for educational and promotional purposes.
+Every few years, the Foundation awards a photography fellowship to an aspiring photographer.
+The fellow takes pictures of forests throughout the United States.
+The work of these talented photographers focus on telling the story of forestry in those area of the country and are used throughout the following year for educational and promotional purposes.
 Past fellows include Joel Prince, Josh Birnbaum and Leslie Robertson.
 The 2016 NASF Foundation photography fellow is Rena Johnson of Georgia.